TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-aadconnect-sync-perobjectattributesynchronization.md

   * If you use **group-based filtering** in conjunction with OU-based filtering, the OU where the group and member objects are located must be included.

-  * Changing the names of existing OUs may cause OU-based filtering to stop working correctly.
+  * Renaming existing OUs may cause OU-based filtering to stop working correctly.
 If you need to change the names of existing OUs, you must reconfigure OU-based filtering on your Azure AD Connect server.